-All exported SBT must be accompanied by a CCSBT-TIS form.
-MFish collates all CCSBT Statistical documents recording all exports of SBT from New Zealand.
-These reports are forwarded to CCSBT for subsequent reconciliation with import documentation.
+In 2009, the CCSBT Trade Information Scheme was still in operation and all exported SBT were required to be accompanied by a CCSBT-TIS form.
+The Catch Documentation Scheme has now replaced the Trade Information Scheme.
+The Ministry of Fisheries collated CCSBT Statistical documents recording all exports of SBT from New Zealand, and forwarded the reports to CCSBT for subsequent reconciliation with import documentation.